roseadi000/LoreLegend/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **All functionality implemented or mocked out** - I implemented out login/logout/sign up, project created, character creation, and saving character data.
 I mocked out generating a random name (third-party API call) and generating friend requests (websocket).
-I also used local storage to store everything.
+I also used local storage to store everything. **Saving images is no longer functional**
 - [x] **Hooks** - I used useState and useEffect hooks.

 ## 🚀 Service deliverable